mamedev/mame/docs/source/plugins/autofire.rst

 When adding a new autofire button, there is a **Cancel** option that changes to **Create** after you set the input and hotkey.
 Select **Create** to finish creating the autofire button and return to the list of autofire buttons.
 The new autofire button will be added at the end of the list.
-Press the UI Cancel key (Escape/Esc on the keyboard by default), or select **Cancel** before setting the input/hotkey, to return to the previous menu without creating the new autofire button.
+Press the UI Back key (Escape/Esc on the keyboard by default), or select **Cancel** before setting the input/hotkey, to return to the previous menu without creating the new autofire button.

 When modifying an existing autofire button, select **Done** or press the UI Cancel key to return to the list of autofire buttons.
 Changes take effect